 The IoT describes a network of physical devices connected to the Internet.
 They are able to interact and communicate with data management and/or processing systems.
 In some cases, the devices also communicate with each other, although this is not as common.
 This technology enables almost infinite practical applications in industrial, home automation, health, energy, logistics, banking, and a long etcetera.
 In fact, we can connect to the Internet practically any physical object.
 However, at WoodSwallow we are in favor of not giving in to the ‘connect for connect’ craze simply because it is technologically feasible.
 First we must ask ourselves what real value such connection brings.
 For this reason, we recommend not launching connected devices on the market without having carried out an in-depth analysis of their technical and business viability.

-Advantages of convert an object into an IoT device
+Advantages of converting an object into an IoT device

 In any case, there is no doubt that IoT devices offer a huge number of advantages and benefits.
 They favor the emergence of new business models and new services, as well as increased productivity and cost savings.
 In addition, they improve the user experience or the flexibility and agility when making decisions, among many other advantages.

-Providing connectivity to a device allows us to collect the data generated and send it to the network for later analysis.
-Although there are cases in which the device itself analyze or process the information and then broadcast it.
+Providing connectivity to a device allows us to collect the data generated and send it to the network for later analysis, although there are cases in which the device itself analyzes or processes the information to then broadcast it.
 If we talk about embedded systems (physical devices designed to fulfill one or a few specific functions), the evolution towards IoT devices is, in many cases, very convenient.

 For example, we may have a series of humidity sensors deployed throughout a factory.
 These could simply fulfill their function by themselves.
 However, if we go one step further and turn them into connected devices, we will be able to collect the data and monitor the activity of the sensors remotely and in real time.
 We would no longer need to manually collect the data from each sensor.
 This, with the consequent investment in time, personnel, and effort that this entails.
 Without a doubt, it is a substantial leap that favors decision-making in a more agile and efficient way, as well as significant savings in time and costs, among others.

-Special mention deserves the security aspect.
+The security aspect also deserves a special mention.
 It should not be forgotten that providing connectivity to physical devices implies a series of security, privacy and regulatory compliance challenges that must be considered throughout the entire definition, design, development and maintenance process of any IoT device.

-Something that differentiates what we understand by cybersecurity and IoT security is that, to talk about IoT security, cybersecurity must be considered from the point of view of the software itself, but also the security of the physical device, the hardware.
+Something that differentiates our understanding of cybersecurity and IoT security is that, to talk about IoT security, cybersecurity must be considered from the point of view of the software itself, but also the security of the physical device, the hardware.
 The latter is often forgotten, causing security breaches that could have been avoided.